Ma7eer/Algorithm-s-with-tests-/README.md

 # Algorithms-with-tests
-Files containing some algorithms I used to practice writing tests of Jasmine
+Files containing some algorithms I used to practice writing tests using Jasmine